awsdocs/aws-proton-user-guide/doc_source/security-iam-awsmanpol.md

 ```
 + `proton` – Allows administrators full access to AWS Proton APIs\.
 + `iam` – Allows administrators to pass roles to AWS Proton\.
 This is required so that AWS Proton can make API calls to other services on the administrator's behalf\.
-+ `kms` – Allows administrators to add a grant to a customer master key\.
++ `kms` – Allows administrators to add a grant to a customer managed key\.
 + `codestar-connections` – Allows administrators to list and pass codestar\-connections so they can be used by AWS Proton\.

 ## AWS managed policy: AWSProtonReadOnlyAccess<a name="security-iam-awsmanpol-AWSProtonReadOnlyAccess"></a>